 6. Stay hydrated

 Waiting to drink until you are thirsty means your body is already dehydrated.
-Proper hydration keeps your body from overheating, helps with fatigue and light-headedness, and ensures your vital organs keep functioning through physical activity.
+Proper hydration keeps your body from overheating, helps with fatigue and light-headedness, and ensures your vital organs function through physical activity.

 Just remember, not all beverages are created equal.
-Alcohol and caffeinated beverages actually dehydrate the body rather than replacing its fluids.
+Alcohol and caffeinated beverages dehydrate the body rather than replace its fluids.

 7. Keep doing things you enjoy doing

-Your activities may need modification in order to keep doing them.
-For example, only cycling during the day to improve your visual acuity, or running shorter distances to avoid injury.
+Your activities may need modification to keep doing them.
+For example, only cycling during the day to improve your visual acuity or running shorter distances to avoid injury.

-There is nothing that says you have to stop doing the physical activities you have always loved.
+Nothing says you must stop doing the physical activities you have always loved.